 The manner in which it orders the exercise of it, the formula of its doctrines on this subject, betrays in a somewhat curious way the conflict between the need of pious souls and the difficulty which a church of the multitude puts in the way of it.
-The 31st Article of the &#8220;Constitution&#8221; lays down in principle that all discipline shall be in the hands of the pastor assisted by the church council.
+The 31st Article of the "Constitution" lays down in principle that all discipline shall be in the hands of the pastor assisted by the church council.
 Next, if all gentle means fail, what will the council do?
 What rule will it follow?
-After having consulted the word of God, &#8220;it will follow the course which shall seem marked out thereby.&#8221; There would have been in any case this faculty or this latitude without an article of Constitution.
-This is but a declaration of incompetence, by which the assemblies will escape the organization intended by the &#8220;Constitution&#8221;: for, suppose the church council saw in the word of God that the conscience of all the body ought to be concerned in discipline, the Free Church would see its constitution violated in its fundamental principle, and an independent authority established.
+After having consulted the word of God, "it will follow the course which shall seem marked out thereby."
+There would have been in any case this faculty or this latitude without an article of Constitution.
+This is but a declaration of incompetence, by which the assemblies will escape the organization intended by the "Constitution": for, suppose the church council saw in the word of God that the conscience of all the body ought to be concerned in discipline, the Free Church would see its constitution violated in its fundamental principle, and an independent authority established.
 Evidently, a church which should exercise this discipline in a regular manner, could not receive every member of a church not disciplined, even were he an elder, although he might belong to the Free Church; and, in fact, a church exercising this discipline would cease to form an integral part of the body, and would become a dissenting church.
 How, too, exercise this discipline by means of the conscience of the whole body, if the body is a church of the multitude?
 The presence of the Holy Spirit in the Church becomes here an essential question.

 It will be on this point, and on the question of the nomination of pastors, that as a system the Free Church will be broken.
-Its &#8220;Constitution&#8221; will remain as a memorial of the powerless-ness of man to constitute by human means that which is only of God.
+Its "Constitution" will remain as a memorial of the powerlessness of man to constitute by human means that which is only of God.
 That which proceeds from faith on the part of the individuals who have taken part in it, whatever there is of conscience (and there is this), will remain as a precious proof of the goodness and patience of God.

 I should not have deemed it necessary to pass this work in review, if I had only had in view the Free Church of the Canton de Vaud.
 The work of God in that country will bear its fruit, according to the measure of the power which acts in it.
 If there is found there a testimony superior to that of the Free Church, accompanied by a power which God can put honour upon, this testimony will attract those who are truly spiritual.